Zugzwang

 Then came the quest for a satisfactory translation or circumlocution.
 The most frequent rendering nowadays is compulsion to move, but many fanciful proposals had to be endured first.
 Discussing the position reached after 40...Qe2 in Bogoljubow v Alekhine, Hastings, 1922, Brian Harley offered straight-waistcoat on page 27 of his 1936 book Chess and its Stars.
 That, in turn, was converted into US parlance as straightjacket by the American Chess Bulletin (July-August 1936 issue, page 120).
 On page 266 of the 14 March 1939 CHESS, H.G.
 Hart suggested move-bound.
 The same magazine (20 August 1939, page 438) recorded R.E.
 Kemp’s offering of squeezed, ‘in use in his club 45 years ago, long before Bridge-players took up the term for the exact parallel of this operation in their game’.

-After the Second World War, Assiac (the pseudonym of Heinrich Fraenkel) organized a New Statesman competition to find a suitable translation of Zugzwang.
+After the Second World War, Assiac (the pseudonym of Heinrich Fraenkel) organized a New Statesman and Nation competition to find a suitable translation of Zugzwang.
 As reported on page 54 of his book The Pleasures of Chess, the entries included plank-walk, movicide, goose-gang, gadarene-pull and dreadmill.
 Both squeeze and movebound were submitted, and the latter actually won first prize for Gerald Abrahams.
 H.G.
 Hart’s CHESS precedent had evidently been forgotten.
 Walter Korn went further in his book The Brilliant Touch in Chess (page 72), offering movebound, movestruck, movetight, off tempo, in a jam, in a squeeze and duress.
 At least part of the intention of all this was to elude a purportedly ugly-sounding German word.

 Equivalents were sought in other languages too.
 In an article on page 173 of the September 1942 issue of the Argentinian magazine Caissa, Carlos Skalicka proposed semi-ahogado (Spanish for semi-stalemate).
 The same item maintained, on undisclosed grounds, that the term Zugzwang had been invented over 50 years previously by Hermann Zwanzig (1837-1894), and that Dufresne’s opinion was that it had ‘truly enriched the German language’.